NCVV-Dev/NVV-Site/README.md

 ### English

-**NVV** aka **'Null Core - Visuals Vault'** website built in pure **HTML, CSS and JavaScript** without using building frameworks with the ultimate goal to create an opportunity for Null Core software users share their visual configurations more openly with each other and give others to try them out.
+**NVV** aka **'Null Core - Visuals Vault'** website built in pure **HTML, CSS and JavaScript** with the ultimate goal to create an opportunity for Null Core Software users share their visual configurations more openly with each other and give others to try them out.
 This repository was made in order to create update notes and provide to users an easier way to **contribute to the project**.

 📈 Reaching over 20k+ overall downloads and counting!